magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 the same.
 Another talk would just be the same as this.
 I’ve brought you this far, now you think about it.
 I’ve brought you to the path, whoever’s going to go, it’s there for you.
 Those who aren’t going can stay.
-The Buddha only sees you to the beginning of the path. – the only points the way.
+The Buddha only sees you to the beginning of the path. *Akkhātaro Tathāgatā* – the *Tathāgata* only points the way.
 For my practice he only taught this much.
 The rest was up to me.
 Now I teach you, I can tell you just this much.
 I can bring you only to the beginning of the path, whoever wants to go back can go back, whoever wants to travel on can travel on.
 It’s up to you, now.

 [^1]: The five khandhas.